AaronWatters/H5Gizmos/open_modes/README.md

-This folder shows simple demonstrations of different ways to open Gizmo top level interfaces either from a command line Python script or from within a Jupyte notebook.
+This folder shows simple demonstrations of different ways to open Gizmo top level interfaces either from a command line Python script or from within a Jupyter notebook.